over45Codes/digital-clock/README.md

 This is a small JavaScript app project created with HTML and CSS.
 It presented some challenges, particularly with the functions and buttons, but I thoroughly enjoyed the creative experience!

 ## Refactoring Code
 Replaced background color and I have to fix the digital number gap in JavaScript 3/7/2025.
-Finished refactoring Tuesday, March 11, 2025.
+Finished refactoring Wed, March 12, 2025.

 ## Author